 Recommended: Scholarship Search Tool

-The aggregate limit for Direct Unsubsidized and Subsidized loans is, as mentioned, $138,500, no more than $65,500 can be in subsidized loans.
-For PLUS Loan, the annual borrowing limit is no more than the cost of school minus other forms of financial aid.
+The aggregate limit for Unsubsidized and Subsidized loans for graduate students is, as mentioned, $138,500, no more than $65,500 can be in subsidized loans.
+For the PLUS Loan, the annual borrowing limit is no more than the cost of school minus other forms of financial aid.
 Limits for private student loans may vary by lender but, generally, a private lender will not let you borrow more than the cost of attendance.

 Private loans could be an option for students who have exhausted federal options and still need more to fund their education.
 SoFi offers student loans with competitive interest rates for qualifying borrowers and an easy, online application.
 Plus, as a SoFi member, you’ll be able to access additional benefits like career coaching.